lieblm/thanksgiving-alpha/EXECUTIVE_SUMMARY_SANTA_RALLY.md

 ---

+## What is the Santa Claus Rally?

+The Santa Claus Rally is a well-known stock market pattern where prices tend to rise during the final week of December and the first few days of January.
+This 7-day window spans the year-end boundary and has been studied by traders and researchers for decades.

+This analysis examines 25 years of data (2000-2024) across three major U.S. stock indices—DJIA (30 stocks), NASDAQ-100 (73 stocks), and S&P 500 (229 stocks)—to test whether this seasonal pattern holds up to rigorous statistical testing.

+---

 ## Key Finding: Stronger Than Thanksgiving

 The Santa Claus Rally shows **statistically significant evidence** in 2 of 30 DJIA stocks (Disney +2.55%, JPMorgan +1.97%), making it **stronger than the Thanksgiving effect** which showed zero statistically significant stocks after correction.
 This suggests year-end positioning creates a more reliable seasonal pattern for specific large-cap value stocks.